JahyLuky/PRS/README.md

-# Applied Statistics Methods Repository
+# Applied Statistics Methods Repository in R

 Welcome to my repository showcasing practical applications of statistical methods using the R language.
-This repository demonstrates proficiency in various data analysis techniques, including regression analysis, analysis of variance (ANOVA), correlation analysis, and non-parametric methods.
+This repository demonstrates proficiency in various data analysis techniques, including regression analysis, analysis of variance (ANOVA), correlation analysis, and non-parametric methods, all implemented in R.

 ## Features